WDD 130: Web Fundamentals

 <img src="images/sample.png" alt="A sample image">

-⚕️ In this class, we follow contemporary recommendations and do NOT include a closing forward slash / in the void element's closing tag.
+In this class, we follow the modern recommendation and do NOT include a closing forward slash / in the void element's tag even though it would work fine in all browsers to include it.